omerfbhatti/BCI-Project/README.md

 <p>--> <a href="https://github.com/omerfbhatti/BCI-Project/blob/main/Experiments/Experiment%20%233.5%20-%20Comparison%20of%20Models%20-%20With%20Channel%20Selection.ipynb">Experiment #3.5: Comparison of Classification models: With Channel Selection</a></p>
 <p>--> <a href="https://github.com/omerfbhatti/BCI-Project/blob/main/Experiments/Experiment%20%233.6%20-%20Classification%20accuracy%20for%20each%20subject.ipynb">Experiment #3.6: EEG Classification accuracy for individual subjects</a></p>

-After 1st progress presentation, the grou has considered the review paper about motor imagery dataset implementation that intructor guided.
+After 1st progress presentation, the grou has considered <a href="https://www.sciencedirect.com/science/article/pii/S1746809420303116">the review paper about motor imagery dataset implementation</a> that instructor guided.
 Consequenly, group aimed to read mentioned paper and additional documentation to make 2 set of purpose combinations of feature extraction and model.
 Each member will produce about 2 set of interested combination to do analysis and explorative the results.
 The list of combinations are by following.

 | Member   | Feature extraction 1 | Model 1 | Feature extraction 2 | Model 2 | Reference |
 |----------|----------------------|---------|----------------------|---------|-----------|